Our FOLIO Library Migration is in progress! Thanks for your patience; there may be intermittent service interruptions during this time. Learn more

 Other subject-based collections include:

-Manuscripts and archival collections are cataloged online in the Five College Library Catalog.
+Manuscripts and archival collections are cataloged online in Discover Advanced.
 All of our finding aids are available onsite in the Special Collections Reading Room.
 Some of our finding aids are available online (individually linked below, or grouped together here).
 Please contact Special Collections staff if you have questions about finding aids.

 While the focus of the collection has been printed books, there is also an array of other formats in the Mortimer Rare Book Collection.
 We hold 370 cuneiform tablets dating to 2700 B.C.E., as well as literary and historical manuscripts, including the literary papers of Virginia Woolf and Sylvia Plath.